Cracked Tooth Syndrome - Maroondah Dental care

 Studies have shown if the tooth is replaced within 30 minutes, there is an 85% chance the tooth will survive.
 TIME IS IMPORTANT IN REPLACING TEETH AND SO EACH MINUTE COUNTS.

 Prevention is the best policy.
-Make sure Mouth guards & protective gear are worn for contact sports; also Helmets worn while cycling, skateboarding and skiing
+Make sure mouthguards & protective gear are worn for contact sports; also, helmets should be worn while cycling, skateboarding, and skiing.

 First Aid For Children